 Who is supporting: This ballot initiative was sponsored by No Eviction Without Representation, which spun out of the local Democratic Socialists of America chapter.
 Roughly a dozen volunteers from DSA’s housing justice working group attended eviction court every week for more than a year, observing and recording data on cases and outcomes.
 They published their observations in a report, Eviction in Boulder County: A Critical Imbalance of Power, showing how few renters (2%) compared to landlords (88%) are assisted by an attorney through the eviction process.

 The proposal is part of a larger right-to-counsel movement — in the U.S., citizens are only entitled to legal representation in criminal matters, not civil ones such as eviction —and modeled after programs in San Francisco, Philadelphia and New York.
 (Other cities have established programs for low-income individuals exclusively, but following the lead of the three aforementioned metros, Boulder’s will not be means-tested.)

 NEWR has received a number of endorsements from organizations representing the interests of working-class residents, including the Colorado Center for Law and Policy and the Boulder-Area Labor Council.
 See a full list of endorsements.

 Who is opposing: Boulder Area Rental Housing Association, a group representing landlords and property managers.
 They argue that there aren’t enough evictions to justify such a program, and that providing attorneys will not prevent or reduce evictions since so many are due to nonpayment (See more below).
-The fees are too high, BARHA says, and should be levied only on property owners in legal eviction proceedings.
+The tax is too high, BARHA says, and should be levied only on property owners in legal eviction proceedings.

 Why you might want to vote for this: Very few renters facing eviction can afford attorneys, even at reduced cost.
 Bridge to Justice charges $100 an hour, magnitudes less than at-cost law firms but still beyond the reach of someone about to lose their housing.